flame/blis/docs/BLISObjectAPI.md

 Objects initialized via this function should **never** be passed to `bli_obj_free()`.

-## Object accessor function reference
+## Accessor function reference

 Notes for interpreting function descriptions:
   * Object accessor functions allow the caller to query certain properties of objects.
   * These functions are only guaranteed to return meaningful values when called upon objects that have been fully initialized/created.
   * Many specialized functions are omitted from this section for brevity.
-For a full list of accessor functions, please see [frame/include/bli_obj_macro_defs.h](https://github.com/flame/blis/tree/master/frame/include/bli_obj_macro_defs.h).
+For a full list of accessor functions, please see [frame/include/bli_obj_macro_defs.h](https://github.com/flame/blis/tree/master/frame/include/bli_obj_macro_defs.h), though most users will most likely not need methods beyond those documented below.

-**Note**: For now, we mostly omit documentation for the corresponding functions used to modify object properties because those functions can easily invalidate the state of an `obj_t` and should be used only in specific instances.
-If you think you need to manually set the fields of an `obj_t`, please contact BLIS developers so we can give you personalized guidance.

 ---